FriendsOfSymfony/FOSFacebookBundle/README.md

 also provides a Symfony2 authentication provider so that users can login to a Symfony2 application via Facebook.
-Furthermore via custom user provider support the Facebook login can also be integrated with other data sources like the database based solution provided by FOSUserBundle.
+Furthermore via custom user provider support the Facebook login can also be integrated with other data sources like the database based solution provided by FOSUserBundle including adding Facebook data to an existing account.

 Note that logging in a user requires multiple steps: